OWASP/CheatSheetSeries/README.md

 * [Robin Bailey](https://github.com/rbsec).
 * [Jim Manico](https://github.com/jmanico).

-# PR usage for core commiters
+# PR usage for core committers

-For the following kind of modifications, the PR system will be used by the core commiters in order to allow peer review using the GitHub PR review system:
+For the following kind of modifications, the PR system will be used by the core committers in order to allow peer review using the GitHub PR review system:
 * Addition of a new cheat sheet.
 * Deep modification of an existing cheat sheet.